Human ecology: In education

 While the reputation of human ecology in institutions of higher learning is growing, there is no human ecology at the primary or secondary education levels, with one notable exception, Syosset High School, in Long Island, New York.
 Educational theorist Sir Kenneth Robinson has called for diversification of education to promote creativity in academic and non-academic (i.e., educate their "whole being") activities to implement a "new conception of human ecology".

+Furthermore the College of the Atlantic in Bar Harbor, Maine offers a Master’s of Philosophy in Human Ecology.
+This unique Master’s degree consists of two components; the first consists of nine courses and the second is a thesis.
+However, as of currently they are not accepting applications to this master’s program.

 Bioregionalism and urban ecology

 In the late 1960s, ecological concepts started to become integrated into the applied fields, namely architecture, landscape architecture, and planning.
 Ian McHarg called for a future when all planning would be "human ecological planning" by default, always bound up in humans' relationships with their environments.
 He emphasized local, place-based planning that takes into consideration all the "layers" of information from geology to botany to zoology to cultural history.
 Proponents of the new urbanism movement, like James Howard Kunstler and Andres Duany, have embraced the term human ecology as a way to describe the problem of—and prescribe the solutions for—the landscapes and lifestyles of an automobile oriented society.
 Duany has called the human ecology movement to be "the agenda for the years ahead."
 While McHargian planning is still widely respected, the landscape urbanism movement seeks a new understanding between human and environment relations.
 Among these theorists is Frederich Steiner, who published Human Ecology: Following Nature's Lead in 2002 which focuses on the relationships among landscape, culture, and planning.
 The work highlights the beauty of scientific inquiry by revealing those purely human dimensions which underlie our concepts of ecology.
 While Steiner discusses specific ecological settings, such as cityscapes and waterscapes, and the relationships between socio-cultural and environmental regions, he also takes a diverse approach to ecology—considering even the unique synthesis between ecology and political geography.
 Deiter Steiner's 2003 Human Ecology: Fragments of Anti-fragmentary view of the world is an important expose of recent trends in human ecology.
 Part literature review, the book is divided into four sections: "human ecology", "the implicit and the explicit", "structuration", and "the regional dimension".
 Much of the work stresses the need for transciplinarity, antidualism, and wholeness of perspective.